electron/website/blog/tech-talk-wayland.md

 We're actively looking for Linux contributors and maintainers.
 Electron powers many of the most popular desktop apps across platforms, so getting involved is a great way to help make desktop Linux even more viable for more people.

-We're actively looking for Linux contributors and maintainers.
-Electron powers many of the most popular desktop apps across platforms, so getting involved is a great way to help make desktop Linux even more viable for more people.